 - Screen recording

-What's coming next for the new version of Stream?
+What's coming next for Stream (on SharePoint)?

 Current player page